koreader/koreader/doc/Porting.md

 with some help from the [LinuxFB](https://github.com/koreader/koreader-base/blob/master/ffi/framebuffer_linux.lua) frontend to the output modules.

 Note that on most devices, a [C version](https://github.com/koreader/koreader-base/blob/master/blitbuffer.c) is used instead for more consistent performance.
+Which version is more easily readable to a newcomer is up for debate, so, don't hesitate to cross-reference ;).
+Feature-parity should be complete, with the exception of 4bpp support in the C version.

 ## Input Module